kuznetsss/shswitch/README.md

 ## Algorithm of searching corresponding file

 * Check if corresponding file is in current directory.
-* If not jump to parent directory until not find one of `g:shswitch_root_flags`.
+* Find one of `g:shswitch_root_flags` in directory above current and assume that directory with found root flag is project root.
-* Use bash `find` command to find corresponding file in project root directory.
+* Find corresponding file recursive in project root directory.

 ## Installation